State of M&A Data Rooms — Q1 2026 Read the report →

 • If your roadmap touches manufacturing/supply chain: be ready to discuss global sourcing and partnerships (including East Asia/China where relevant) with a fact-based, non-hand-wavy plan—investors will test operational realism hard.

-2) The 10 most active, high-reputation Italy investors (2025) — detailed profiles
+2) Who are the 10 most active, high-reputation Italy investors in 2026?

 1) CDP Venture Capital SGR (Rome)

 Why they're top-tier in Italy: CDP Venture Capital is effectively the country's national innovation platform—active across stages and sectors, via direct investing and funds-of-funds.
+In 2026, they're the single largest source of Italian venture capital by a wide margin.

 • How they invest: multi-vehicle strategy (direct funds, sector funds, accelerators, FoFs).
 Example: the Large Ventures fund launched with initial AUM (and a larger target) for later-stage growth. (cdpventurecapital.it)